nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_04-COMPOSITION.md

 >By now, you've become used to calls from the ever-excited Bobby Kawlins about his beloved business.
 So, when your phone rings with the now-familiar number flashing on the sreen, you're not surprised when another curve ball comes your way.
 >
 >"Hold on to your flip flops," Bobby warns you.
 "Today we break ground on a massive expansion!
 The snake tank and goldfish pond are yesterday's news.
-Taking their place will be The Slither Inn, which will house more snakes than an Indiana Jones movie, and Critter Cove, Gatlinburg's only one-acre walk-through wetlands and wet bar, full of feathered friends and fantastic fish!
-And the petting zoo we're rebranding as Varmint Village.
+Taking their place will be a custom-built 10,000-gallon terrarium/aquarian habitat, The Slither Inn, which will house more snakes than an Indiana Jones movie, and Critter Cove, Gatlinburg's only one-acre walk-through wetlands and wet bar, full of feathered friends and fantastic fish!
+And the petting zoo we're rebranding as Varmint Village!
 Now my visitors can hang out with a wider variety of critters than ever before in three awesome animal attractions!"
 >
 >Of course, you know Bobby isn't just calling to share the news of his burgeoning business.
 >
 >"Sounds like you're going to need a way to track which animals go into which attraction."
 >
 >"Dang, you're on the ball, aren'tcha?
 That's right.
-I want to record where we display our critters, so we don't end up with an intern putting a rabbit in with the rattle snakes!"
+I want to record where we display our critters, so we don't end up with an intern putting a rabbit in with the rattlesnakes!"
 >
 >You think maybe what Bobby really needs is a better intern screening process.
 But you keep that thought to yourself.